Referencing other .linq files

 How does it work?

 When you #load a query of type Program, it's rather like adding a file to a project in Visual Studio.
+All of the the types and methods in the #load-ed query become available for consumption (except for the Main method which LINQPad removes so that you don't end up with two Main methods).
 Any namespaces that the #load-ed query imported via the Query Properties dialog will remain private to that query.
 This makes it suitable for creating mini-libraries.
 LINQPad parses scripts that you #load into separate syntax trees to maintain good editor performance.

 When you #load a query of type Expression or Statements, LINQPad lexically injects its source text into the target (or the target's Main method), so it behaves rather like you did a copy-and-paste.
 To avoid compilation errors, any namespaces that the #load-ed query imported via the Query Properties dialog, are also implicitly imported into the main query.